-Once you have all of the information, you can then make an informed recommendation on what product or service is the best for them.
+Once you have all of the information, you can make an informed recommendation on what product or service is the best for them.

 4. Don’t Underestimate Your Customer’s Knowledge

-With the world of internet of things, it’s easier for them to gain the required knowledge to go about choosing the right products for them so they know their stuff.
+With the world of the internet, it’s easier for them to gain the required knowledge to go about choosing the right products for them, so they know their stuff.

 5. Don’t Make Assumptions